0xideas/sequifier/documentation/configs/infer.md

 | `generation_steps` | `null` | Required positive step count when autoregressive is enabled. |

 Autoregressive inference requires a forward-looking generative model, prediction length `1`, and identical input and target columns.
-It begins at the first input window for each sequence and generates the same number of steps for every sequence.
+For tabular CSV or Parquet input, it begins at the first input window for each sequence and generates the same number of steps for every sequence.
+Folder-based PT input is processed using its stored windows rather than this first-window reduction.

 ## CLI overrides